yapinxxx/yapin-study-note/1. Projects/Side Project.md

 2. The behavior might be superficial; bad actors could revert to their original intentions once they achieve their goals.
 3. Users may feel upset when encountering impolite individuals.

+## Self-Site
+## Self-Blog
+## Self-Meishi
+1. When Self-Site or Self-Blog is bigger enough, then could on the street to chatting with unknown people!

 # Archive